tronik27/Fish-Segmentation/README.md

 # Fish-Segmentation
 ![img13.png](images/img13.PNG)

-This repository contains the implementation of the Segmentation and Classification road sign classifier.
-The German Traffic Sign Recognition Benchmark dataset (https://benchmark.ini.rub.de) was used for training and testing.
-It contains about 39000 training and 12500 test images belonging to 43 classes.
-The complexity of this dataset lies in the rather strong imbalance of the classes (see the figure below) so the class weights are applied during training.
+This repository contains the implementation of the NN model for fish segmentation and classification.
+The Large Scale Fish Dataset (https://ieeexplore.ieee.org/abstract/document/9259867) was used for training and testing.
+It contains about 9000 images belonging to 9 classes.
+Feature of the current approach is the CNN architecture with two independent outputs for segmentation and classification.
+Such an architecture was implemented since each image in the dataset contained only an object of one class.

 Large Scale Fish Dataset has this configuration:
 ```